AskADock/noble-dev/index.md

 Couldn't find an answer?
 Ask A Doc!
 Use our anonymous platform to submit medical questions.
 To maintain privacy and security, a passcode system is employed to ensure only service members have access.

 <img src="images/ask-a-doc.png" width="500">

+## Development

+The following describes the development process of our app:

+## Milestone 1

+Milestone 1 is the reintroduction into the

+### Week 1

+The team met with the sponsor to discuss the progress of Noble and to gather feedback on the current implementation.
+During the meeting, the sponsor provided valuable insights into it's currently procedures and plans to further integrate Noble into their workflows.

+As of now, Noble was introduced to the 154th Medical Group internally with optimism.
+It however requires further approval from higher leadership and a workflow plan for answering submitted questions.

+The team and the sponsor agreed on several new features and improvements to enhance the user experience and address any existing issues.
+This collaboration ensures that Noble continues to meet the needs of the Hawaii Air National Guard service members effectively.

+### Week 2

+Development has officially begun, with the tech stack finalized.
+After learning about the numerous hurdles of Noble V1, V2 aims to modernize its technologies using Next.js, Tailwind CSS, Shadcn/ui, and MongoDB.
+This week’s focus will be on transitioning the current V1 Noble public pages to the new tech stack.

+During our weekly sponsor meeting, a university student from Colorado State University has reached out and shown interest in joining our team.
+We will interview them and decide if they can join the team.

 ## Team